 The modern day Border Union Championship Dog Show is held over two days, with the Gundogs, Hounds and Terriers on one day and the Working, Pastoral, Utility and Toys on the other.
 Entries are normally between 5000 and 6000 dogs, with classes for 116 different breeds scheduled over the two days.
 There are also variety classes for breeds that aren’t scheduled individually, and each day there are competitions to determine the dog or bitch awarded Best in Group.
 These dogs then compete for Best in Show on the Sunday, and there is a similar competition for the Best Puppy in Show, also judged on the Sunday.
 These competitions are the final act of the show for exhibitors and public, although there are many more actions to be taken by the show team.

 Border Union prides itself on being exhibitor friendly, with car parking for exhibitors at the rear of the benching tents, disabled parking at the front of the car parks and a well laid out, compact show setup with the rings surrounded by trade stands and wet weather rings within the benching tents if required.
 We encourage exhibitors to come with a caravan/motorhome for the week leading up to the show as there are many attractions to see in the Borders.
 Kelso has all the major amenities needed, including supermarkets, swimming pool, petrol stations, banks, chemists, pubs, restaurants, vets and a medical centre.
-There is entertainment on the Saturday evening for caravanners in the form of a ceilidh held in Springwood Hall and on both days there are a number of food outlets serving a range of food and drinks.
+On both days there are a number of food outlets serving a range of food and drinks.

 For more information please contact the Championship Dog Show Secretary (Brian Stevenson) on 01573 223843.